Violence between intimate partners

 Family and friends may not know the abuse is occurring.
 Victims can develop trauma symptoms such as depression.

 In the 19th century women were considered inferior to men.
 Many people thought a husband had the right to physically discipline his wife.
 Domestic violence was widespread.
-Some women took their husbands to court for abusing them, but most married women were dependent on their husbands financially, and would have no money if the man was sent to jail.
+Some women took their husbands to court for abusing them, but most married women were dependent on their husbands financially and would have had no money if the man was sent to jail.
+This discouraged women from reporting abuse.

 Changing attitudes to violence

-Domestic violence was tolerated by society and police were reluctant to intervene in domestic disputes.
-One organisation which spoke out against violence was the Society for the Protection of Women and Children, formed in 1893.
+Domestic violence was often tolerated by society and police were reluctant to intervene in domestic disputes.
+Suffragists struggling for women's right to vote highlighted the relationship between alcohol and domestic violence.
+Organisations that spoke out against violence against women included the Women's Christian Temperance Union, founded in 1885, the Society for the Protection of Women and Children, formed in 1893, and the National Council of Women of New Zealand, established in 1896.

 Law and policing changes